 For secondary social science teachers, the MA in Political Science - Social Science Teacher Emphasis in American Studies is a 36-hour program that can be completed in two years, including summer sessions, and is offered completely online.
 In the first year, students will take a 21 hour core of prescribed courses that study American constitutionalism, political institutions, and political thought.

-Upon completion of prescribed course work students teach two college level classes at Texas State, or at a cooperating community college in the student’s geographic area.
+Upon completion of prescribed course work students teach a college level class at Texas State, or at a cooperating community college in the student’s geographic area.